hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 * Create and install the private and public rsa keys for both routers (using Easy-RSA)
 * Test the keys to make sure it's possible to login without a password

+Please execute first your rsync commands manually:
+1. to make sure that there is no syntax error in the command
+2. to confirm if you need a swap space or not

+If you get an error about a problem with the memory space (either from then sender or the receiver), then you will need to create a swap space on both ends.
+Because it is easier, and there is no penalty to do it that way, we will create a swap file, instead of a swap partition.

+To create a swap file on RT-1080 (local):
+* ...
+* ...
+* ...

-chmod a+rx /jffs/scripts/services-start
+Repeat the procedure on RT-8075 (remote) chmod a+rx /jffs/scripts/services-start
 /jffs/scripts/services-start